maxhbr/LDBcollector/website/docs/index.md

 ## Key Features

+- **Community-driven approach**: Custom mappings from the community enhance LicenseLynx to map more license aliases to its canonical identifiers
 - **Aggregated data**: Collects license information and aliases from the license list of SPDX, ScanCode LicenseDB, and OSI into a single repository
 - **SPDX Compliance**: Maps licenses to their canonical names using SPDX IDs if possible
 - **Multi-Language Support**: Offers libraries in Python, Java, and TypeScript to use it with your projects